Our carefully curated list of the best mountaineering movies ever made

 14. Sherpa (2015)

 A different approach to climbing movies, Sherpa charts the Everest story from a perspective rarely seen.
-The movie asks the question: is continued foreign obsession with Everest bad for Nepal, Khumbu and the Sherpas?
+Described as an “unforgettable disaster-on-Everest doc”, the movie asks the question: is continued foreign obsession with Everest bad for Nepal, Khumbu and the Sherpas?

 15. Beyond the Heights (2015)

 The eagerly awaited documentary about young Pakistani mountaineer Samina Baig who, at the age of 22, became the first Pakistani woman to summit Mount Everest.

 16. To the Limit (2007)

 Alexander and Thomas Huber rank are two of the world’s best rock climbers.
 The siblings set out to break the speed climbing record on El Capitan’s 883m sheer cliff known as ‘The Nose’.